debghs/whiteboard/README.md

 - The the editable type of text gets fixed to one spot after pressing undo-redo, even though it's editable still.

 ## SETUP_BUGS
-- The the linux binary is not working due to os keymap non-migration.
+- The the linux binary is not working due to os keymap non-migration.(FIXED)
-- The build is uploading redundant compilation files with every build.
+- The build is uploading redundant compilation files with every build.(FIXED)